PowerLedger/powr/docs/src/cli/usage.md

                                            processed, confirmed, finalized]
     -C, --config <FILEPATH>                Configuration file to use [default:
                                            ~/.config/solana/cli/config.yml]
-    -u, --url <URL_OR_MONIKER>             URL for Solana's JSON RPC or moniker (or their first letter): [mainnet-beta, testnet, devnet, localhost]
-    -k, --keypair <KEYPAIR>                Filepath or URL to a keypair --output <FORMAT>                  Return information in specified output format [possible values: json, json- compact]
+    -u, --url <URL_OR_MONIKER>             URL for cluster's JSON RPC -k, --keypair <KEYPAIR>                Filepath or URL to a keypair --output <FORMAT>                  Return information in specified output format [possible values: json, json- compact]
-        --ws <URL>                         WebSocket URL for the solana cluster
+        --ws <URL>                         WebSocket URL for the cluster

 SUBCOMMANDS:
     account                              Show the contents of an account address                              Get your public key
-    airdrop                              Request SOL from a faucet
+    airdrop                              Request POWR from a faucet
     authorize-nonce-account              Assign account authority to a new entity balance                              Get your balance
     block                                Get a confirmed block